 The Pennyman family home

 In the early 18th century Ormesby Hall and its surrounding parkland were at the centre of a large farming estate stretching up to the banks of the River Tees.
-Today, they stand alone, as a rural enclave in the suburbs of Middlesbrough.
+Today, the estate stands alone, as a rural enclave in the suburbs of Middlesbrough.

 For nearly 400 years, Ormesby was the home of the Pennyman family, who acquired the estate in the early 17th century.
 The present house was built for James and Dorothy Pennyman in the 1740s, but incorporates parts of the earlier house within its service wing.

-Most of the men in the Pennyman family were called James and so when we refer to them we add their middle name, such as James Worlsey, James Stovin or wicked Sir James!
+Most of the men in the Pennyman family were called James and so when we refer to them we add their middle name, such as James Worsley or James Stovin or a descriptive name such as ‘wicked’ Sir James!

 Inside the hall you’ll find fine plasterwork and carved woodwork interiors from two periods of the 18th century: the bold Palladian decoration of the 1740s contrasts with more delicate Neo-classical plasterwork ceilings in the Drawing and Dining Rooms, commissioned by Sir James Pennyman, 6th Baronet, in the 1770s.
 The 6th Baronet also built the imposing stable block and laid out the park, with its plantations and main entrance lodge.